OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-10.md

 ## 2 Kings 10:28

-Thus Jehu eradicated Baal from Israel.
+In this way, Jehu removed Baal from Israel.

 ## 2 Kings 10:29